Vonage-Community/reference-client_sdk-ios-android-js-node-deno-usecases/docs/facebook-integration.md

-# How to Set Up Facebook Page, Business Account, Business App, and Webhook
+# Guide: How to Set Up Facebook Page, Business Account, Business App, and Webhook

 This guide provides detailed instructions on how to create a Facebook Page, set up a Facebook Business account, create a Business app on the Facebook for Developers portal, link the Facebook Page to the app, and configure a webhook to receive postback messages.
 Additionally, it explains where to retrieve important properties such as the Facebook Page ID, Facebook Page Access Token, Facebook App ID, and Facebook App secret.